User Management Fields

 - “There are <n> calls waiting to be served before you”, in case there are 1 to 9 calls waiting before the involved call;

-- “There are more than 9 calls waiting to be served before you”, in case there are more than 9 calls before the ivolved call;
+- “There are more than 9 calls waiting to be served before you”, in case there are more than 9 calls before the involved call;

 - no message if:

 NOTE.
-Note: If a VIP call arrives, it will worsen the position of the non-VIP user in the queue, but this will not have any effect on the voice announcement, which will play ow the "best" position in the queue obtained (a good lie).
+Note: If a VIP call is queued, it overrides sequence of non-VIP calls in the queue, without affecting queue position voice announcement, which still plays the "best" gained position in the queue (cheat).

 - Returned calls: this is the optional welcome message provided to calls that enter in queue for the second (or more) time.